TahaMjp/launchmap/README.md

         )
     ])
 ```
-Now, open this file and run the 'Open Launch Visualizer' command.
+Now, open this file and run the Open Launch Visualizer command!

 **Expected Outcome**: A new tab will open in VSCode showing an interactive graph.
-The graph should display two nodes, 'my_talker' and 'my_listener', representing the two processes defined in the launch file.
+The graph should display two nodes, my_talker and my_listener, representing the two processes defined in the launch file.

+---

 ## ✅ Construct Support Status